YasmineMh/text-augmentation-nlpaug/README.md

 - Fine-tuning auto-regressive models on our own Dataset containing legal documents and contracts to generate data in the same domain as the training data.

-- Using TF-IDF by training a model from scratch using publicaly available datasets like [albertvillanova/legal_contracts](https://huggingface.co/datasets/albertvillanova/legal_contracts).
+- Using TF-IDF by training a model from scratch using publically available datasets like [albertvillanova/legal_contracts](https://huggingface.co/datasets/albertvillanova/legal_contracts).
 In this case, we can use TfIdfAug Augmenter from [nlpaug](https://github.com/makcedward/nlpaug) library.

 - Testing other open source Frameworks/Libraries: